Skip to main content

 • The report from the independent rapid review of prevention approaches to end gender-based violence, Unlocking the Prevention Potential: accelerating action to end domestic family and sexual violence, was released on 23 August 2024.

-• Strengthened complaints avenues for higher education students by investing $19.4m over two years to establish a National Student Ombudsman as an ongoing function of the Commonwealth Ombudsman.
+• Strengthened complaints avenues for higher education students by investing $19.4 million over two years to establish a National Student Ombudsman as an ongoing function of the Commonwealth Ombudsman.
 The National Student Ombudsman will allow higher education students to escalate complaints about the actions of their higher education provider, including complaints relating to gender-based violence, if they are unsatisfied with their provider’s response.
 It is expected to start taking complaints on 1 February 2025, subject to passage of legislation.

 • Committed $18.7 million over four years from 2024-25 to introduce the National Higher Education Code to Prevent and Respond to Gender-based Violence.
-The National Code will establish a new set of best practice standards to ensure higher education providers embed a whole-of-organisational approach to prevent and respond to gender-based violence.
+The National Code will establish a new set of best practice standards to ensure higher education providers embed a whole-of-organisation approach to prevent and respond to gender-based violence.

 • Enhanced safe places for women and children to stay and recover by providing outreach trauma-informed healthcare in women’s crisis accommodation and services.